 The standard of care for treating NMIBC patients is the TURBT procedure for tumor resection, followed by post-operative adjuvant chemotherapy or immunotherapy instillations, administered to prevent re-seeding of the cancerous cells.
 The adjuvant agents used are predominately generic treatments and regimens.
 Only four drugs have been approved for bladder cancer: Thiotepa, which was approved by the FDA in 1959, BCG, which was approved by the FDA in 1989, Valstar, which was approved by the FDA in 1998 and Tecentriq, which was approved by the FDA in 2016.
 Despite the approval of these drugs, there remain high unmet needs in the bladder cancer market.
 BCG has been used to treat patients with CIS and high-grade T1 since 1990.
 Thiotepa and Valstar are rarely used, MMC, is used off-label as the standard adjuvant treatment in the post-TURBT setting for low-grade NMIBC patients and Tecentriq is used to treat locally advanced or metastic urothelial carcinoma only.
 Off-label means that while the FDA has not approved MMC as adjuvant treatment in the post-TURBT setting for low-grade NMIBC patients, physicians are permitted to utilize it as standard of care for this indication as part of medical practice.
-However, off-label usage as a standard of care does not change the FDA's approval criteria and does not suggest that FDA approval is more likely than for other investigational drugs.
-In the UTUC space, there are no approved drugs used to treat the disease.
+However, off-label usage as a standard of care does not change the FDA's approval used to treat the disease.
 Tumor resection surgeries are conducted in some cases of low-grade UTUC; however, partial or complete kidney and upper urothelial tract removal is the standard of care for frequently recurring UTUC.